Morris Kahn: Philanthropy

-Kahn supports the work of Save a Child's Heart (SACH), an organization that brings israeli doctors around the world to perform life-saving surgery and medical monitoring for children of all races, religions, nationalities, and economic status.
+Kahn supports the work of Save a Child's Heart (SACH), an organization that brings Israeli doctors around the world to perform life-saving surgery and medical monitoring for children of all races, religions, nationalities, and economic status.

 The Morris Kahn Initiative is a $4 million program to help develop pioneering cancer research at Tel Aviv University.
 The initiative’s aim is to develop 3D cancer modeling of live cancer tumors.

-“Big Data Maccabi,” founded with contributions from Kahn, will help medical professionals to diagnose illness using the information collected during blood tests, imaging and other diagnostic testing.
+"Big Data Maccabi", founded with contributions from Kahn, aims to help medical professionals diagnose illness using the information collected during blood tests, imaging and other diagnostic testing.

 He supports Serious Fun, a camp for children with terminal illness, and a therapeutic horse-riding camp for the disabled.

 Kahn founded Zalul in 1999, a non-profit foundation which cleans bodies of water in Israel.

-Founded by Morris Kahn, SpaceIL is the first to sign a launch agreement for a private moon mission on the SpaceX Falcon 9 Launcher.
-SpaceIL hoped to land an Israeli spacecraft on the moon in either 2017 or 2018, but delays arose, and it was targeted for 11 April 2019.
-The attempt was unsuccessful, the engine cut out at around 10 km height and the spacecraft crashed into the Moon.
-Still the mission was seen as a success.
+Kahn was also the main donor of SpaceIL, the first private company that managed a lunar mission - Beresheet.
+Beresheet was the first Israeli mission in deep space, the spacecraft was launched on the SpaceX Falcon 9 Launcher and it was aimed to land on the Moon on 11 April 2019.
+The attempt was unsuccessful, the spacecraft crashed into the Moon.
+The mission was still seen as a success.

-He started the Youth Leadership Program called LEAD, dedicated to developing the next generation of leaders.

 Kahn is a supporter of Ben-Gurion University and the National Institute for Biotechnology of the Negev.

 The Morris Kahn Institute for Human Immunology was funded by Kahn.

 In conjunction with the Weizman Institute, he founded the Kahn Family Research Center for Systems Biology of the Human Cell.

 Kahn supports the Morris Kahn and Maccabi Health Data Science Institute, to create a database for the 2.5 million members of the Maccabi Healthcare Services organization.

 He sponsors an Omo Valley and Jinka, Ethiopia-based project, Jinka Eye Camp, for volunteer Israeli surgeons to perform operations to restore eyesight to people living in rural villages suffering from eye diseases such as cataracts and trachoma.

 Honours

-Kahn was named honorary president of the 20th Maccabiah by Maccabi World Union Chairman Yair Hamburger in November 2016, and opened the Games in July, 2017 in Jerusalem.
+Kahn was named honorary president of the 20th Maccabiah by Maccabi World Union in November 2016, and opened the Games in July, 2017 in Jerusalem.

-Bar-Ilan University awarded Kahn an honorary doctorate for his support, bringing state-of-the-art labs and equipment to the university.
+Bar-Ilan University awarded Kahn an honorary doctorate for his support, bringing labs and equipment to the university.

 In 2018, Kahn was given a Bonei Zion Prize Lifetime Achievement Award.

+Kahn was awarded honorary doctorates by Tel Aviv University in 2023, and the University of Haifa in 2024.

 Personal life

 Kahn has two sons, David and Benjamin Kahn, a marine biologist, who was a Time Magazine hero for his work on the environment.

-Morris Kahn was married to his late wife, Jacqueline, until the time of her death in 2011.
+Kahn was married to Jacqueline until her death in 2011.

 He lives in Beit Yanai, north of Tel Aviv.